elkyc/ElkycCoreSDK/README.md

 ```

 - **isInDebug**, bool variable, if true then you will see additional logs, false by default
-- **faceSDKServiceURL**, string where you can set custom faceSDK Url.
 - **faceSDKLocalizationHandler**, to change existing localization you can utilize the localization hook localizationHandler provided by Face SDK.
 This closure is called every time a string is requested.
 By returning nil we fallback to the default localization provided by SDK.

 ```